| Home | Photo Organization | Index |

 (A slightly different version of the above idea)

 Welcome to our annual Get Organized Workshop!
-I'm so glad that you have decided to get your photos and memorabilia in order so that they will be ready to place in your Creative Memories albums.
-You also have the opportunity to get your Creative Memories supplies organized so that no matter how little time you have to work on your albums, you won't spend half of it looking for your supplies!!
+I'm so glad that you have decided to get your photos and memorabilia in order so that they will be ready to place in your albums.
+You also have the opportunity to get your supplies organized so that no matter how little time you have to work on your albums, you won't spend half of it looking for your supplies!!
 I'm here to help you through each step of the way, but just in case you're a little ahead of the class, here are the steps we'll be following:

 Take a moment to think of what albums you wish t create (see separate handout for some suggestions).
 Write these on Post-It notes and place them around your work area.